xxmichibxx/multiplayer-host-redirect/README.md

 # Multiplayer Host Redirect Lists

-A collection of host files for PiHole/AdGuard Home or Windows Hosts file to connect to the custom game servers (e.g. OpenSpy).
+A collection of host files for PiHole/AdGuard Home or Windows Hosts file to connect to the custom game servers/services (e.g. OpenSpy).
 Enabling multiplayer again.

 * Supported games: